shlmt/WebApi_Shop/README.md

 ### Monitoring

-Traffic is monitored and logged in a dedicated table for analytical purposes.
+Traffic is monitored and logged in a dedicated table for analytical purposes within the middleware.

 ### Security